open-mmlab/mmaction2/docs/en/user_guides/1_config.md

   log_level = 'INFO'  # The level of logging
   resume = False  # Resume from a checkpoint load_from = None  # load checkpoint as a pre-trained model from a given path.
-If resume == True, resume training from the checkpoint, otherwise load checkpoint without resuming work_dir = './work_dirs/tsn_r50_8xb32-1x1x3-100e_kinetics400-rgb/'  # Directory to save the model checkpoints and logs for the current experiments
+If resume == True, resume training from the checkpoint, otherwise load checkpoint without resuming
   ```

 ### Config System for Spatio-Temporal Action Detection